 Apple Integration Overview | Yext Hitchhikers Platform

-This article provides an overview of the integration between Yext and Apple, as well as requirements for syncing content from the Yext Knowledge Graph to Apple Maps and Siri.
+This article provides an overview of the integration between Yext and Apple, as well as requirements for syncing content from Yext to Apple Maps and Siri.

 Apple’s Business Connect APIs allow data sync to Apple Maps via Apple Business Connect accounts.
 To manage one or more listings on Apple Maps, you must either work with a trusted Apple partner like Yext who has integrated with the Apple Business Connect APIs or set up your own Apple Business Connect account and manage your location data manually.